Review

 What We Would Do

 Email or call the studio before buying anything.
 Ask: does my child's class wear shorts, jazz pants, leggings, or nothing over the leotard?
 If the studio has a dress code page or welcome packet, check it first.
-If the answer is 'anything black and fitted,' start with class shorts from DancewearCorner: they're the most versatile and affordable option.
+If the answer is 'anything black and fitted,' start with class shorts from DancewearCorner.
+They're the most versatile and affordable option.
 If the teacher specifies jazz pants, buy one pair in black, confirm the style (flared or straight), and use the brand's size chart, not street size.
 For boys: buy one pair of fitted dance shorts.
 For leggings in contemporary or lyrical, test opacity before wearing to class.
 None of this is complicated once you know what the studio expects.

 Buyer Walkthrough